dcreemer/1pass/README.md

 ## Configuration

 In order to run with minimum user input, **1pass** relies on the Gnu Privacy Guard [gpg](https://gnupg.org/) to encrypt all locally stored data.
 1Password needs both a *master password* and a *secret key* to access your vault.
 Each of these must be stored in an encrypted file (in the ~/.1pass) directory for 1pass to work correctly.
 1pass encrypts these and all other files with your own gpg key.
 This key, as well as your 1Password login email and subdomain must be configured in the ~/.1pass/config file.

+GPG can be configured to use the ```gpg-agent```, which can prompt for your *gpg* password, and cache it in a local agent for a fixed amount of time.
+If you configure GPG this way, you will only need to enter you GPG password (e.g.) once a day, and then seldom need to enter your 1Password master password.

 Running ```1pass -rv``` repeatedly will output instructions on how to configure this file and safely store your master password and secret key.